 To find out if your child has an underlying condition, the doctor will ask about your child’s medical history.
 A physical exam will be done.
 The doctor may also order tests, such as:

-The doctor may also check for other related conditions (eg, high cholesterol , diabetes, sleep apnea).
+The doctor may also check for other related conditions (eg, high cholesterol , diabetes, or other endocrine diseases).

 If your child’s blood pressure is not improving after trying these lifestyle changes, the doctor may consider prescribing medicine, such as: